 Planning a visit to Walt Disney World this summer?
 Here are my top 5 Toy Story Land touring tips to keep your vacation magical and make the most of your first visit to Andy’s back yard.

-If you have a trip planned or are hoping to visit Walt Disney World in 2018, this post is for you.
+If you have an upcoming trip planned, this post is for you.
 I’m spilling my secrets for navigating heavy crowds at Walt Disney World and having a great time in the process.

 My Top 5 Toy Story Land Touring Tips

 Even for those of us who have the privilege of visiting often, a good plan is a Disney mom’s best friend.
 The reason I recommend a borderline crazy amount of planning is because the last place I want to be is in the middle of a park with thousands of my closest friends and family trying to make a decision.
 This is not a winning strategy.

-My Toy Story Land touring tips can be used anywhere around Disney Parks to make your vacation a breeze, but I consider them vital when visiting during a busy season.
+These Toy Story Land touring tips can be used anywhere around Disney Parks to make your vacation a breeze, but I consider them vital when visiting during a busy season.
 This is one trip where you just don’t want to wing it.
 Trust me!

 Tip 1: Know the Park Hours including Extra Magic Hours

 For Guests who stay in select hotels, Extra Magic Hours are when the park opens early or stays open late for only those guests.
 This means locals and those not staying in a Disney Resort Hotel or other approved location won’t be allowed in the park at that time.

-So set your alarms, grab your coffee and get to Disney’s Hollywood Studios between 6-6:30am for the lowest waits of the day.
+So set your alarms, grab your coffee and get to Disney’s Hollywood Studios first thing for the lowest waits of the day.
 Even then, you may be waiting for an hour or more so be sure to keep reading.
-Toy Story Land will still be busy, but this time is going to be when you have the lowest crowd level.
+This time is going to be when you have the lowest crowd level.